Luc4G3r/WSL2_dev_setup/README.md

  swap=10GB
  localhostForwarding=true
 ```
-  * Change these values according to your needs / specs (online localhostForwarding option is mandatory)
+  * Change these values according to your needs / specs (localhostForwarding option is mandatory for Windows to connect to your Apache and other WSL2 network services)
 ### WSL2
 * [Download Linux kernel update package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)
 _[Click here if link above is not working](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)_